 Your desk is often a reflection of your personality and habits.
 Some workspaces of finance and accounting professionals are sparse and orderly.
 Others are colorful and personalized.
 Then there are those cubicles that are so cluttered, you wonder how any work can get done there.
 Organize your desk?
 Bring in a forklift!

-If you’re frequently overwhelmed by disorderly files, stacks of paperwork and general disarray, the slower summer months offer the ideal time to do something about it.
+If you’re frequently overwhelmed by disorderly files, stacks of paperwork and general disarray, the slower months offer the ideal time to do something about it.
 Here are eight suggestions for how to organize your desk:

 1. Triage your stuff

 Your physical desktop is prime real estate, and you probably don’t need half the stuff that’s taking up valuable space.
 Here’s a method for culling your things: On Monday morning, remove nonessential items from your desktop and put them on the floor.
 As you get busy working, put back on your desk only what you need for completing each task.
 At the end of the week, find a new home for anything still on the floor — a drawer, supply closet or even the recycling bin.

 Many people have a left-to-right tendency.
 This means incoming items — telephone, inbox, computer, other devices — on the left, a clear workspace in the middle, and outgoing items such as staplers and completed paperwork on the right.
 The best way to organize your desk depends on how you operate.
 Experiment with various arrangements until you find one that feels natural and streamlined for you.

 3. Save the space

 When you need to sign or spread out paperwork but don’t have empty space, your stress level can increase.
 Designate a section of your desk as a no-parking zone, and get into the habit of not letting things sit there while you aren’t working on them.
 This clean-up tip may require you to think vertically, such as getting a wall shelf and using it to house non-essential files and other items.